 Silicones:

-My system: I created a short list of these “red flag” patterns rather than trying to memorize individual ingredients.
-It’s a quick way to spot potential issues when evaluating new products.
+How to use this: Keep a short list of these "red flag" patterns rather than trying to memorize individual ingredients.
+It's a fast way to spot potential issues when evaluating a new product—and it pairs well with understanding how hidden chemicals can disrupt your body's command center.

 The INCI naming convention applies differently across product categories: